BindeshTripathi/jet_dynamo/README.md

-This repository contains materials related to
+This repository hosts materials related to

 "Large-Scale Dynamos Driven by Shear-Flow-Induced Jets"